Composition of the Board of directors

 - Patrick Montier

 - Lip-Bu Tan

-Eight directors, or 66.7% of the Board members, are of non-French origin or nationality (German: Mr. Léo Apotheker who also has the French nationality; American: Ms. Linda Knoll and Mr. Lip-Bu Tan; Canadian: Mr. Gregory Spierkel; Chinese: Ms. Xiaoyun Ma; Liechtenstein: Mr. Fred Kindle; Swedish: Mr. Anders Runevad; Swiss: Mr. Fred Kindle and Mr. Willy Kissling).
+Ten directors, or 71% of the Board members, are of non-French origin or nationality (German: Mr. Léo Apotheker who also has the French nationality; American: Ms. Linda Knoll and Mr. Lip-Bu Tan; Canadian: Mr. Gregory Spierkel; Chinese: Ms. Xiaoyun Ma; Portuguese: Ms. Rita Felix; Singaporean: Ms. Jill Lee; Swedish: Mr. Anders Runevad; Swiss: Mr. Fred Kindle and Mr. Willy Kissling).